 - CB-R: 15 to 50 MMSCFD

 - C2-R: 15 to 70 MMSCFD

 Chilled water units are matched to the requirements of the refrigeration application.
 They all require 460 volt, three-phase, 60 hertz power.
 The following are standard DPC sizes and require the associated electrical service size and maximum overcurrent protection (actual power requirements are some 15% lower than the figures shown below).

 |50 ton||100 amps||(150 KW generator)|

 |330 ton||700 amps||(700 KW generator)|

 The refrigeration process skids in the picture above have three heat exchangers.
-This unit was designed to handle hot gas downstream of a compressor discharge.
+This plant was designed to handle hot gas downstream of a compressor discharge.
 The multiple heat exchanges reduce the chilled water unit size and lowers the overall expense of conditioning the gas stream.
 DPC supplies large hydrocarbon conditioning stations by operating multiple units in parallel.
-The pictures below show the installation of a 200 MMSCFD refrigeration unit at a pipeline station.
+The pictures below show the installation of a 200 MMSCFD refrigeration plant at a pipeline station.